cooper-org/cooper/docs/source/multipliers.rst

 Constructing a DenseMultiplier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To construct a ``DenseMultiplier``, its initial value ``init`` must be provided.
-The shape of this initial value must match the shape of the constraint defect it corresponds to.
+The construction of a ``DenseMultiplier`` requires its initial value ``init`` to be provided.
+The shape of ``init`` should match that shape of the corresponding constraint defect.
+Recall that in :ref:`lagrangian-formulations`, the calculation of the Lagrangian involves an inner product between the multipliers and the constraint violations.

 We lazily initialize ``DenseMultiplier``\s via a call to the :py:meth:`~cooper.lagrangian_formulation.BaseLagrangianFormulation.create_state`